I’m really sorry but the doors to the Tech Inner Circle are now closed.

 - There’s a whole range of articles explaining different topics – and we add new ones regularly (and keep the ones there up to date).
 All the articles are in plain English to make them really easy to understand.

-- There’s the Clubroom, where you can ask questions about PC problems, make comments and reply to other people’s questions.
+- There’s the Clubroom, where you can ask questions about computer, tablet or phone problems, as well as make comments and reply to other people’s questions.
 All members can ask questions and reply, so you might get answers from several people as well as Mike, Jess or Kathryn.

 - There’s nothing to stop you browsing through the questions other people have asked, either.
 Several people have commented that they learned some useful tips by looking at the answers to other people’s questions: “I had that problem too – I never thought to ask about it but now I know what to do!”